CharanMann/unlockAccountStage-ForgotPassword/README.md

 OpenAM Configuration:
 =====================
 1. Build the custom stage by using maven.
+Copy the custom jar under AM_HOME/webapps/openam/WEB-INF/lib directory
 2. Delete all instances of User Self-Service from all realms.
 3. Remove existing selfService
 ```